What is Identity Theft?

 What Is Identity Theft?

-Identity theft occurs when someone steals your personal information and uses it to impersonate you, typically for financial gain.
-This can include using your name, address, date of birth, National Insurance number, bank details, or any other personal data to open accounts, make purchases, take out loans, or commit other forms of fraud in your name.
+Identity theft is when someone steals your personal information and uses it to pretend to be you, almost always for financial gain.
+They take your name, address, date of birth, National Insurance number, bank details, card numbers — whatever they can get — and use it to open accounts, take out loans, buy things, or commit other fraud in your name.

-It is one of those crimes that feels abstract until it happens to you.
-But for the millions of people affected every year, the consequences are anything but abstract -- damaged credit scores, months spent resolving fraudulent accounts, financial losses, and the deeply unsettling feeling that someone is out there pretending to be you.
+It's the kind of crime that feels abstract until it hits you.
+For the millions of people affected every year, the consequences are very concrete: damaged credit scores, months of unpicking fraudulent accounts, financial losses, and the deeply unsettling feeling that someone out there is pretending to be you.

-For businesses, identity theft represents a serious risk on multiple fronts.
-You could be the target (where criminals steal your employees' or your company's data), the unwitting accomplice (where a fraudster uses stolen identity information to transact with your business), or the victim (where your business suffers financial losses from fraud enabled by identity theft).
+For businesses, identity theft is a problem on three fronts.
+You can be the target — criminals stealing your employees' or your company's data.
+You can be the unwitting accomplice — a fraudster using stolen identity information to transact with you.
+Or you can be the victim — taking financial losses from fraud enabled by identity theft somewhere else in the chain.

 How Identity Theft Happens

-Criminals obtain personal information through a wide variety of methods, some surprisingly low-tech and others highly sophisticated:
+Criminals get hold of personal information through a mix of methods, some surprisingly low-tech and some highly sophisticated.

 Data Breaches